miikaah/musaa/README.md

 # Docker

-_NOTE_ Tailscale won't start locally in the Docker image on MacOS because it doesn't have /dev/net/tun that Tailscale needs.
+_NOTE:_ Tailscale won't start locally in the Docker image on MacOS because it doesn't have /dev/net/tun that Tailscale needs.

 Build the image